Spin(7)-Orbifold Resolutions: The Moduli Space of Torsion-Free Spin(7)-Structures and Smooth Gromov--Hausdorff Resolutions

-In the following paper, we will analyse smooth Gromov-Hausdorff resolutions that are constructed through the described construction.
-In many cases, smooth Gromov-Hausdorff resolutions of interest are \say{close} to such resolutions constructed form such limiting data.
-This naturally leads to the following definition:
+In the following paper, we will analyse smooth Gromov--Hausdorff resolutions that are constructed through the described construction.
+In many cases, smooth Gromov--Hausdorff resolutions of interest are \say{close} to such resolutions constructed from such limiting data.
+This naturally leads to the following definition